 I am a Licensed Marriage and Family Therapist and Registered Play Therapist who has a collaborative and creative approach toward working with clients.
-I am the Owner and Clinical Director of Creative Family Counseling, and I have over 10 years of experience in working in mental health.
+I am the Founding Director of Creative Family Counseling, and I have over 10 years of experience in working in mental health.
 After graduating from Eastern Kentucky University in 2006 with a Bachelor of Science in Psychology and a Minor in American Sign Language, I chose to further my education at Louisville Presbyterian Theological Seminary.
 I later graduated from LPTS with a Master of Arts in Marriage and Family Therapy in 2008.
 When my family and I moved back to Louisville in 2016, I was honored to be asked to become a member of the LPTS MFT Clinical Staff.
 I now supervise MFT Student Interns at my Alma Mater.

 Over the years, I’ve worked in various settings (and states) such as non-profits, foster and adoptive care, community mental health, and private practice.
 One thing consistent about my practice as a clinician is the use of creativity.
 Creativity can be as simple as thinking outside of the box and go as far as utilizing one of the many expressive therapies available at Creative Family Counseling.